-Washington University alumnus and trustee Gary Sumers and his wife, Rachel, have committed $12 million to help expand and modernize the Athletic Complex at Washington University in St. Louis and create the Gary and Rachel Sumers Recreation Center.
+Washington University alumnus and trustee Gary Sumers has committed $12 million to help expand and modernize the Athletics Complex at Washington University in St. Louis and create the Gary M. Sumers Recreation Center.

 The gift was announced at the Saturday night celebration of the launch of Leading Together: The Campaign for Washington University.
 Construction of the new addition and renovations are expected to be completed in 2015.

-The addition to the Athletic Complex, last renovated and expanded in 1985, will offer sweeping views of Francis Field and house a three-court gymnasium with suspended running track, among many other recreational and athletic amenities.
+The addition to the Athletics Complex, last renovated and expanded in 1985, will offer sweeping views of Francis Field and house a three-court gymnasium with suspended running track, among many other recreational and athletics amenities.

 The project will provide new spaces for intramurals, general university-wide fitness programs and team sport practices and workouts, as well as administrative offices, seminar and classroom areas and conference rooms.